foryouandyourcustomers-essen/health-check/README.md

+# Health-check

-## Health-check
+## Motivation

-### Goal
+Normal health-check frameworks allow you to add health checks that will be executed on the moment you call the health endpoint.
+If you want to add complex or time-costly operations like having checking that third parties software are available and healthy, you do not want to do this at the moment of calling the `/health` endpoint, because it may take too long to answer, it may be costly (operationally talking), it can add extra load to your application each time you check the `/health` endpoint, etc...

-The main goal of this module is to enable the creation of health checks as a tool for testing the application in run time.
+Therefore, this framework helps you by running the health checks in background and collecting the results, that afterwards are listed on in the `/health` endpoint of your application.
+At the same time, one of the main goals of this module is to enable the creation of health checks as a tool for testing the application in run time.

-Why would someone want to test applications in run time?
+### Why would someone want to test applications in run time?

 The idea behind this is to have a framework that allows you to make custom health checks that can be a bit more complex than "just checking" if the connection is still alive with another services.
+This checks can be scheduled and run in the background of your application.

+### When will you use this framework?

+Let's say that you have a third party system that your application/service uses and is vital for the normal functioning of your application/service.
+In this case, you may want to know more than "the service is reachable".
+You may want to know that the service provides you with the interface needed and that it answer in a certain time-span that you can find acceptable for the normal functioning of your application.

-### Description
+## Description

-This module contains the class FyaycHealthIndicator, that is responsible for running the health checks.
+This module contains the class HealthIndicator, that is responsible for running the health checks.
 There are four types of health checks availables:

 * Health checks that only run once.
 This health checks run as soon as the context is started up.
 * Health checks that continuously separated by a short time period (default 60000ms).
 This health check run for the first time as soon as the context is started up and then each `${"health.check.schedule.short"}` time.
 * Health checks that continuously separated by a medium time period (default 1200000ms).
 This health check run for the first time as soon as the context is started up and then each `${"health.check.schedule.medium"}` time.
 * Health checks that continuously separated by a large time period (default 36000000ms).
 This health check run for the first time as soon as the context is started up and then each `${"health.check.schedule.large"}` time.

-### Properties
+## Properties

 The following properties should be set up: